 For example, if your annual income was £50,000, you might have been able to borrow three to five times this amount, giving you a mortgage of up to £250,000.

-Now, when you apply for a mortgage, the lender will cap the loan-to-income ratio at no more than four and a half times your income.
+Now, when you apply for a mortgage, the lender will cap the loan-to-income ratio at four-and-a-half times your income.

-These changes were brought into effect by the Financial Conduct Authority in 2014 following a comprehensive review of the mortgage market.
+These changes were brought into effect by the Financial Conduct Authority in 2014 after fully reviewing the mortgage market.

 Comparison websites are a good starting point for anyone trying to find a mortgage tailored to their needs.